Singapore’s River Wonders is Asia’s first and only river-themed wildlife park. It was formerly known as the Singapore River Safari.

 Time: 10.30 am to 6 pm, daily

-The Touch Pools at River Safari are part of the Mary River Zone, which narrates the journey of a river as it empties itself into coastal mangrove forests before flowing into the ocean.
+The Touch Pools at River Wonders are part of the Mary River Zone, which narrates the journey of a river as it empties itself into coastal mangrove forests before flowing into the ocean.

-At these Touch Pools, visitors can dip their hands and feel aquatic creatures such as the sea star, horseshoe crab, and other exotic fish.
+Visitors can dip their hands at these Touch Pools and feel aquatic creatures such as the sea star, horseshoe crab, and other exotic fish.

 This River Safari exhibit is quite popular with kids.